Technical + Creative // Content + Marketing

 If you reached into your refrigerator and pulled out a carton of plump strawberries, only to find they’re covered in fuzzy, circular patches of fungus, you’d grimace and throw them away, right?
 You’d hardly examine the tiny, flowering patterns of decay and growth.
 But fascination with such microscopic details, which show how plush organic material changes over time, is one element that makes Naomie Marine’s drawings and soft sculptures alluring.

-Exhibiting at Modern West Fine Art this month, the traditionally trained painter Ben Steele chooses subjects that hark back to a universal and nostalgic American childhood.
-From Kennewick, Washington, and educated first at the University of Utah and then at the apprenticeship program in Helper—under the instruction of artists David Dornan and Paul Davis—Steele’s Western background informs pieces that are emotionally charged because of their engagement with American symbols and myths.
+Exhibiting at Modern West Fine Art, the traditionally trained painter Ben Steele chooses subjects that hark back to a nostalgic American childhood.
+From Washington and educated first at the University of Utah and then at the apprenticeship program in Helper—under the instruction of David Dornan and Paul Davis—Steele’s Western background informs pieces that are emotionally charged because of their engagement with American symbols.

 In his new exhibit, Ryoichi Suzuki’s carved, flowing forms of wood and stone punctuate two rooms in Salt Lake City’s A Gallery.
-In each sculpture on display, Suzuki uses different types of stone or wood to produce elongated and graceful organic forms.
-A native of Japan, Suzuki’s subjects hark back to shapes found in Japanese paintings and minimalist Zen gardens, but he also received his BFA and MFA from Utah State University and has spent extensive time studying, creating, and living in Utah.
+In each sculpture on display, Suzuki uses different stone or wood to produce elongated and graceful organic forms.
+A native of Japan, Suzuki’s subjects hark back to shapes found in Japanese paintings and Zen gardens, but he also received his BFA and MFA from USU and has spent extensive time studying, creating, and living in Utah.

 Evidence of an Alien Universe: Elmer Presslee’s “Unprovoked Collaborations” at God Hates Robots